 Swimming – people with only one limb can actually swim, as amazing as that seems, so swimming will suit many disabled people.
 It is an ideal way for them to get fit and train their bodies to make the best out of their remaining muscles.
 It also trains the heart and lungs to get fit.

 There are many ways to achieve and maintain fitness, but not every way is suitable for every person.
-Younger people who are relatively fit to start with can get away with the more energetic kinds of fitness training, such as Body Pump, Body Attack and other Les Mills inspired fitness training routines from places such as beatsGX, but those who are very overweight or unfit should not jump in at the deep end.
+Younger people who are relatively fit to start with can get away with the more energetic kinds of group fitness training, such as Body Pump, Body Attack and other Les Mills inspired fitness training routines, but those who are very overweight or unfit should not jump in at the deep end.
 It is wiser to start off with something that is easier otherwise you’ll risk injury that could put you out of getting fit for months.

 Our health is directly related to what we eat; the old saying, you are what you eat is true to a great degree.
 Many diseases are caused by poor eating habits and the obesity it often causes.
 Heart disease, Type 2 diabetes and even some types of cancer can be caused be eating the wrong food or highly processed foods that lack nutrition.